 - Students should bring a note to the Attendance Office before first period.
 It must include the student's name, reason for dismissal, time of dismissal, and signature of parent.
 The attendance clerk will verify the note by calling the phone number listed in the student's record.
 The student will not be allowed to leave unless the note is verified by the Attendance Office.
-The student should then stop by the Attendance Office between classes to pick up the check-out slip. - Parents and others checking out students will be asked to show a valid picture ID.

-- No check-out requests will be accepted by phone. - Checking out for lunch is not permitted. - Students who are ill and want to check-out should go to the Clinic.
+The student should then stop by the Attendance Office between classes to pick up the check-out slip. - Parents and others checking out students will be asked to show a valid picture ID. - No check-out requests will be accepted by phone. - Checking out for lunch is not permitted. - Students who are ill and want to check-out should go to the Clinic.
 Students will not be dismissed without parent approval. - Students may NOT use the phone to call parents for a check-out.
-All such calls must be made by the Attendance Clerk. - 5.
-Checking In/Tardies.
+All such calls must be made by the Attendance Clerk.

+5. Checking In/Tardies.
 Students are expected to arrive at school on time.
 Students are considered tardy if they are not in their class when the tardy bell sounds.
-Students who are tardy for school must go to the attendance office to sign-in before going to class. - 6.
-Prearranged Absences.
+Students who are tardy for school must go to the attendance office to sign-in before going to class.

+6. Prearranged Absences.

 Requests for prearranged absences must be completed and submitted to the principal's office one week prior to the dates of absence.
 These forms may be obtained from the Attendance Office or the principal's secretary.
 The parental request for the form must include a description of the educational nature of the absence(s).
-The following guidelines apply to pre-arranged absences: - They are applicable only to trips that are considered educational in nature. - It is the responsibility of the student to inform the teachers of the dates of this pre-arranged absence. - Teachers are not required to prepare assignments in advance for students who are anticipating days of absence.2 - The student will be permitted to make up any assignments missed while absent. - Arrangements to make up assignments must be completed by the student no later than 5 days after returning from the absence(s). - If assignments are not completed, these absences will be documented as unexcused. - Pre-arranged absences are limited to one request per semester and will count against exam exemption and attendance policy. - 7.
-Attendance and Exams.
+The following guidelines apply to pre-arranged absences:

+- They are applicable only to trips that are considered educational in nature. - It is the responsibility of the student to inform the teachers of the dates of this pre-arranged absence. - Teachers are not required to prepare assignments in advance for students who are anticipating days of absence. - The student will be permitted to make up any assignments missed while absent. - Arrangements to make up assignments must be completed by the student no later than 5 days after returning from the absence(s). - If assignments are not completed, these absences will be documented as unexcused.

+• Pre-arranged absences are limited to one request per semester.

+7. Attendance and Exams.
 There will be no check-ins or check-outs by students taking an exam during the scheduled exam period.
 Because of the heavy workload in the Attendance Office during exams, no check-outs by phone for students exempting an exam will be accepted.
 Students planning to check out must have their parent fill out the designated form and return it to an administrator prior to exams OR a parent may physically check the student out of school.
 All students are expected to be in attendance during exam times.